chartjs/chartjs-plugin-annotation/README.md

 {
     type: 'ellipse',

+    // If true, display the annotation, default is true.
+    // A callback can also be used:
+    //   display(context) {
+    //     // context: {chart, element}
+    //     return true;
+    //   },
+    display: true,

-    // optional drawTime to control layering, overrides global drawTime setting
+    // optional drawTime to control layering, overrides global drawTime setting.
     drawTime: 'beforeDatasetsDraw',

-    // ID of the X scale to bind onto
+    // ID of the X scale to bind onto, default is 'x'.
     xScaleID: 'x',

-    // ID of the Y scale to bind onto
+    // ID of the Y scale to bind onto, default is 'y'.
     yScaleID: 'y',

-    // Left edge of the box. in units along the x axis
+    // Left edge of the box in units along the x axis.
     xMin: 25,

-    // Right edge of the box
+    // Right edge of the box.
     xMax: 40,

-    // Top edge of the box in units along the y axis
+    // Top edge of the box in units along the y axis.
     yMax: 20,

-    // Bottom edge of the box
+    // Bottom edge of the box.
     yMin:  15,

-    // Stroke color
+    // Stroke color, default is 'options.color'.
     borderColor: 'red',

-    // Stroke width
+    // Stroke width, default is 1.
     borderWidth: 2,

-    // Fill color
+    // Fill color, default is 'options.color'.
     backgroundColor: 'green',

     // Event hooks - context: {chart, element}